magento/pwa-studio/pwa-devdocs/_drafts/pwa-studio-fundamentals/extensibility-with-targets/index.md

 Intercept files run in NodeJS during the build and other lifecycle scripts.
 Write them as CommonJS modules and organize them in another folder, like `./targets` above, alongside your frontend source code.

+_All intercept and target paths are changeable; the recommended paths are for convention and organization only.
+In the above examples, the project-level intercept file is named `local-intercept.js`, to denote that this intercept file is for the local project and is not associated with any extension._

 To register `./targets/intercept.js` as intercept file, add its path to `package.json` under the `pwa-studio.targets.intercept` section:
    ```diff
       "module": "src/index.js",